Bacteria in Your Beauty Products: How to Disinfect Your Make-Up

 Your favorite beauty products are probably covered in bacteria.
-Here's how to keep the creepy crawlies out of your compacts.

 In 2017, a California woman sued Sephora claiming she caught herpes from a lipstick tester.
 In fact, an infamous two-year study released in 2005 of makeup testers found staph, strep, and E. coli bacteria on samples, the Los Angeles Times reported.
 Big surprise: makeup samples were especially grody on Saturdays.